openstack-archive/fuel-docs/pages/release-notes/v6-1/other/2010-general.rst

 .. _general-rn:

-General OpenStack Issues
+General OpenStack issues
 ------------------------

-Resolved OpenStack Issues
+Resolved OpenStack issues
 +++++++++++++++++++++++++

 * If one of the controller nodes in an HA environment is deleted or